JRH89/express-dinosaur-api/README.md

 node server.js
 ```

-B. **Use `curl` or a tool like Postman to test the API:**
+B. **Use 'curl' or a tool like Postman to test the API:**

 Download and Install Curl:

-    - Download the latest release at:
+Download the latest release at:
         https://curl.se/download.html

-    - Extract the .zip
+Extract the .zip

-    - Add the location of the extracted folder to your system's PATH. <br/> (e.g. 'C:\curl-8.8.0\curl-8.8.0')
+Add the location of the extracted folder to your system's PATH. <br/> (e.g. 'C:\curl-8.8.0\curl-8.8.0')

 Example Usage: